Navigating the Grocery Store- Essentials in the Doctor’s cart

 - Any and all herbal spices- I like thyme, oregano, dill, tarragon, turmeric, and curry

-- Miso- add to soups and stews for a savory taste
+- Miso- add to soups and stews for a savory taste and a probiotic boost

 - Kombucha- a delicious, tangy fermented tea drink